ash-1703/LiveChatEngine/README.md

     "username": "ash-0173"
 }
 ```
-click on submit request to see if you have an update username with temporary password
+4. Click on submit-request to see if you have an updated username with a temporary password

+Start the backend server:
 ```
 npm run start
 ```